The short answer: don’t. Just don’t.

 Since there were many of us using the washing machines, my preferred terms were not always available and to complicate matters further, four of us lived in our flat at some point and all of us shared one laundry access key, i.e. only one of us could book a laundry term at once.
 So, getting a weekend laundry term was almost impossible and, since each term was 4 or 5 hours long, doing laundry turned into a whole day affair, as I had to wait for each cycle to finish, throw it into the dryer and wait for that as well.

 At some point during winter when I had to stumble through the snow with all my laundry bags, my frustration meter went off the charts and I made a snarky Swedish laundry “how to” guide to feel better:

-I wish I could say it is greatly exaggerated, but doing laundry at our house really was a whole adventure, so I promised myself to always check if the flat comes with a washing machine in the future (or maybe just start smelling like a nasty bitch if it doesn’t).
+I wish I could say it is greatly exaggerated, but doing laundry at our house really was a whole adventure, so I promised myself to always check if the flat comes with a washing machine in the future (or maybe just start smelling nasty if it doesn’t).